mikolalysenko/binary-search-bounds/README.md

 [ 3, 3, 3, 5, 6, 10, 11 ]
 indexOf(6)= 6
 indexOf(4)= -1
 successor of 13 = 50
 predecessor of 4 = 3
+What has more than 4 legs?
+Answer: { legs: 6, name: 'ant' }
 ```

 ## Install